 My favorite aspect of abstract macrophotography is the presentation of ordinary objects and phenomena from an extraordinary perspective.
 Our world is filled with so many remarkable patterns, textures and colors; we constantly pass them by in our busy lives.
 My aim as a photographer is to capture just a few of those wonders, in order to remind us of what we've been missing.

 The photographs in my portfolio have not been significantly manipulated.
-With few exceptions, post-processing is limited to cropping, minor sharpening and color correction, and where applicable, conversion to black and white.
+With very few exceptions, post-processing is limited to cropping, minor sharpening and color correction, and where applicable, conversion to black and white.

 East3rd.com was born in July of 2004 in my old apartment on East 3rd Street in South Boston, and spent its first two years as a photoblog.
 My intent in creating the site was to force myself to take some photos every day, and help me improve as a photographer.

 These days I don't have enough free time for blogging consistently, so this site serves as a more static representation of my art.
-Most of my time is spent doing freelance web design and development in Somerville, Massachusetts.
+Most of my time is spent doing freelance web design and development in Amesbury, Massachusetts.